 4 – Cellular Or Sheer Shades For Single And Double-hung Windows

-If you are not familiar with Cellular shades, they are one of the most popular window treatments in most homes.
+If you are not familiar with Cellular shades, they are one of most homes’ most popular window treatments.
 Decorative Cellular shades offer a winning combination when deciding which treatments to decorate your home.
 They are versatile and attractive, and energy-efficient too.

 In short, Cellular shades fold up along their crisp pleats.
 Plus, they come in many styles and textures, too, including sheer or blackout.
-They also offer some of the highest levels of insulation for your home and look great in any decor.
+They also offer some of the highest insulation levels for your home and look great in any decor.

 You can choose from Single Cell (one air pocket) or Double Cell (two air pocket) treatments.
 Depending on your budget and the climate you live in, you can determine which choice is best.